Simple Denoising Diffusion Language Models: Experiment

 \subsection{Likelihood Evaluation}

 In this section, we estimate the negative log-likelihood using the ELBO, following the formulation in Duo Models~\cite{sahoo2025diffusion}.
-The corresponding results across different training steps are illustrated in Figure~\ref{fig:eppl_curve_lm1b}, while the final results are summarized in Table~\ref{tab:main_results_metrics}.
+The corresponding results across different training steps are illustrated in Figure~\ref{fig:eppl_curve_lm1b}.
 We observe that our proposed denoising loss (Equation (\ref{eq:denoising}), SDDLM) and negative gradient with random sampling (SDDLM-V1) lead to a slight increase in perplexity (PPL) when evaluated under the ELBO framework.
 It is normal that our model does not directly optimize the likelihood, as similar observations have been reported in previous works on masked diffusion language models~\cite{deschenaux2024beyond}.
 Moreover, this discrepancy is not necessarily correlated with generation quality — in fact, we observe a substantial improvement in the quality of generated samples.
 Interestingly, when applying negative sampling on the perturbed sequence $\mathbf{x}_t$ (SDDLM-V2), the ELBO-based PPL decreases substantially, yet the sampling quality improves significantly.
 This intriguing phenomenon suggests that optimizing purely for ELBO-based likelihood may not fully capture generation quality.
-We plan to further investigate this behavior on larger models and more complex tasks in future work.
+We further investigate this behavior on larger models and more complex tasks in Section~\ref{sec:condlanguage}.